mheiniger/gaucho-js/README.md

-Gaucho
+GauchoJS
 ===========================================

-Gaucho is simply some Python scripts to access the [Rancher](https://github.com/rancher/rancher)'s API to perform tasks which I need to have executed through my deployment workflow.
+Gaucho is simply some Nodejs scripts to access the [Rancher 1.x](https://github.com/rancher/rancher)'s API to perform tasks which I need to have executed through my deployment workflow.

 At this point, it does not contain much but it might grow as I get more